 To publish this type of post, you’ll need to include key details about your event.
 That includes:

-• A description (a great way to target local keywords)
+- A description of the event (a great way to target local keywords

 Let’s put this into practice and say your law firm is running a free webinar on the process for a divorce.
 By creating an Event post, you’ll be raising awareness and encouraging people to tune in when they visit your listing-all through one single post.

 (Event-style posts stay live until the event date.
-When this time passes, the Post will be automatically removed–meaning you’ll have to create the post again, should you run the event again.)
+When this time passes, the Update will be automatically removed-meaning you’ll have to create the post again, should you run the event again.)

 c) Offer posts